mongodb/specifications/source/gridfs/gridfs-spec.rst

     {
       "_id" : <ObjectId>,
-      "files_id" : <ObjectId>,
+      "files_id" : <TFileId>,
       "n" : <Int32>,
       "data" : <binary data>
     }

   :_id: a unique ID for this document of type BSON ObjectId
   :files_id: the id for this file (the _id from the files collection document).
 This field takes the type of
-    the corresponding _id in the files collection, which on existing stored files created by legacy drivers may not be ObjectId.
+    the corresponding _id in the files collection.
   :n: the index number of this chunk, zero-based.
   :data: a chunk of data from the user file